Collaborative Learning via Prediction Consensus: Experiments

-Four classes are generated via multivariate Gaussian following $P^c \sim \mathcal{N}(\muv_c,\Sigmav)$, where $\muv_0 = (-2,2)^\top$, $\muv_1 = (2,2)^\top$, $\muv_2 = (-2,-2)^\top$, $\muv_3 = (2,-2)^\top$. $\Sigmav = \Iv_{2\times 2}$.
-Four clients have local data sampled from a mixture of $P^c$'s.
-For clients 0-3, we randomly flip 10\% of the labels, and for client 3, we flip all labels.
+Four classes are generated via multivariate Gaussian following $P^c \sim \mathcal{N}(\muv_c,\Sigmav)$, where $\muv_0 = (-2,2)^\top$, $\muv_1 = (2,2)^\top$, $\muv_2 = (-2,-2)^\top$, $\muv_3 = (2,-2)^\top$ and $\Sigmav = \Iv_{2\times 2}$.
+We have four agents and each agent holds local data sampled from an even mixture of $P^c$'s.
+To simulate heterogeneity in data quality we choose to flip a fraction of labels for each agent.
+Namely, for agents 0-3, we randomly flip 10\% of the labels, and for the last client, we flip all labels.
 The unlabeled data $\XSv$ are sampled equally from $P^c$'s.
-The data distribution is shown in Fig. \ref{classification-toy-example}\subref{subfigure: Local data distribution}.
-The base model used in each node is a multilayer perceptron of 3 layers with 5, 10, and 4 neurons respectively.
-We now compare our algorithm~\ref{alg:cap} with dynamic trust weight to with naive trust weight.
+The data distribution is shown in Fig.~\ref{classification-toy-example}\subref{subfigure: Local data distribution}.
+The base model used in each node is a multi-layer perceptron of 3 layers with 5, 10, and 4 neurons respectively.
+We compare the decision boundary found by Algorithm~\ref{alg:cap} with dynamic trust weight to with naive trust weight.
+Results are illustrated in Fig.~\ref{classification-toy-example}\subref{subfigure:2b}-\subref{subfigure:2c}.
 When a client with low-quality data is involved, i.e. client 3 in the toy example, our trust update scheme gives a better decision boundary to good agents after collaboration, as blind trust towards low-quality clients will impair the effectiveness of pseudo labeling.